Guide to Cleaning Jewelry

 Tips for cleaning jewelry

-Home guide to cleaning jewelry.
-Valentine's Day is around the corner.
-Chances are you've got some sparkly jewelry in your future.
+A home guide to cleaning jewelry.
+Valentine's Day is around the corner; chances are you've got some sparkly jewelry in your future.

 A diamond is forever only if you take good care of it.
-And gold, silver, diamond rings, opals, pearls, and gemstones have special cleaning and storage requirements.
+Gold, silver, diamond rings, opals, pearls, and gemstones have special cleaning and storage requirements.
 Fine jewelry warrants the finest fare.

 This guide to cleaning jewelry will help keep your precious pieces sparkling.